-The number of konbini in Japan has been increasing over the last years.
+The number of konbini in Japan has been increasing over the last few years.
 Between 1983 and 2018, the number of konbini grew from approximately 6,300 to 58,000 across Japan.
 In 2015-2016, on average 3 new stores opened up every day!
 7-eleven has the largest number of stores (about 20,900 stores), followed by Family Mart (about 16,600 stores) and Lawson (about 14,500 stores).
 These are the three major konbini in Japan, other chain stores of konbini include Ministop, Daily Yamazaki, NewDays, and Seicomart.

 One of the other reasons can be that there is a strong competition among them, and each operator develops original products and services constantly.
 Especially, each konbini operator puts a lot of effort into creating a variety of original meals and sweets that can attract people.
 They often collaborate with some popular anime or popular idol groups.

 Another reason may be that many people in metropolitan areas live alone and live busy lives.
 Therefore, buying ready-to-eat food at konbini is just so much easier and faster than cooking at home.
 Although it is usually healthier to cook your own meal at home, there are some items at konbini that are health-conscious; meals that include a variety of vegetables, fiber-rich grains, and are low in calories.

 Locations and opening hours are another reason for the popularity of konbini.
 In the big cities, konbini can be found in every block, sometimes more than one.
-As mentioned earlier, most konbini are open 24/7, seven days a week.
+As mentioned earlier, most konbini are open 24/7.
 Therefore, it may be easier to go to konbini than a supermarket or a drugstore.
-In addition, they have a wide variety of goods from snack to underwear and stationary so that you are very likely to find anything you need in daily life.
+In addition, they have a wide variety of goods from snack to underwear and stationery so that you are very likely to find anything you need in daily life.

 What you can buy at konbini